Skip to main content

 Additional Settings

-• Line break allows you to choose between Unix and Windows line ending options when saving results to a file
+• Line break allows you to choose between Unix and Windows line ending conventions when saving results to a file

-• Number format - specifies how to display numbers in the A-Parser interface
+• Number format - sets how numbers are displayed in the A-Parser interface